CYang0515/NonCuboidRoom/README.md

 ## LICENSE

 The code is released under the [MIT license](LICENSE).
 Portions of the code are borrowed from [HRNet-Object-Detection](https://github.com/HRNet/HRNet-Object-Detection) and [CenterNet](https://github.com/xingyizhou/CenterNet).

+## Acknowledgements

+We would like to thanks [Lei Jin](https://github.com/rxqy) for providing us the code for parsing the layout annotations in SUN RGB-D dataset.